Devanikid/Devanikid/README.md

 ### Hi there 👋

+My name is <b>Shahzad Devani</b>, and I'm currently a student at General Assembly.
+I'll be shortly updating my profile!
 <!--
 **Devanikid/Devanikid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.